Toxic Link Apocalypse: How to Identify, Remove & Defend Your Site (SEO)

 Monitoring and Maintaining Your Backlink Profile

-Backlinks are a vital part of SEO, but like a garden, they need constant care.
+Backlinks are a vital part of seo, but like a garden, they need constant care.
 Do you know how often you should actually check your backlinks?
 Let's explore how to keep your backlink profile healthy.

 Establishing a consistent auditing schedule: Regular audits allow you to promptly identify and address toxic links.
 Depending on the size and growth of your website, aim for at least quarterly audits.
 For larger sites or those actively pursuing link-building, monthly audits might be necessary.
 A smaller growing blog may only need an audit every six months.